 Everyone loves a house party!
 They’re always much more laid back and everyone seems to enjoy mingling in a carefree space, rather than a crowded club.
 Guests can bring their own drinks and you can easily make some fun party food, which will hardly cost you!

 As a student, we constantly get special offers and discounts, so why not use those to your advantage!
 Looking for a new pair of Nike’s?
 Get it with your discount!
 Want a new dress for that party on Saturday?
 Use the code, to get 10% off!
 There’s always something for everybody.

 5. SAVE, SAVE, SAVE!

-This is the one thing every single person will stress on.
+This is the one thing every single person will stress.
 Saving your money is one the smartest but hardest things to do.
-You’ve got some leftover cash this month that you know your not going to use?
+You’ve got some leftover cash this month that you know you're not going to use?
 Withdraw it and put it in a piggybank.
 Or put it into a savings account that you can’t use.
 A little goes a long way, so after a few months or so, you’ll have a nice amount that you can treat yourself with.

 6. Socialising within your university

 Universities have their own student unions that understand some of the difficulties students face.
 So they’re always there to prepare events perfect for the budgeting student!
 There are also societies and clubs you can join for free, who have weekly meetings or a get-together at the university.
 You just have to find the perfect one for you!

 7. Something you don’t need…